Instruments of Destruction

 Instruments of Destruction is a 2024 simulation video game developed and published by Radiangames for Windows.
+Ports for the PlayStation 5 and Xbox Series X/S were released on October 23, 2025.

 Gameplay

 A main campaign mode consisting of more than 50 missions was added to the 1.0 version.
 It tasks the player to demolish structures using a selection of over 100 pre-designed vehicles.
 There's an additional 25 mission campaign where the player designs their own vehicles.
 A sandbox mode that has no objectives is also included.
 The designer drew inspiration for the primary campaign mode from the 1997 game Blast Corps.

 Release

 Radiangames is a one-person developer based in Illinois, U.S. It is headed by Luke Schneider, previously known for being the lead tech designer on Red Faction: Guerrilla, another physics-based destruction game.
 The game was announced in April 2021 for an early access release in the fourth quarter of 2021.
 It was released in early access eventually on March 2, 2022.
 The game was released out of early access on May 10, 2024.
 Console versions are planned for later in 2024.